GrafilIan/Chat-App/README.md

 How to Access the Chat App

+STEP 1: Download the ZIP file and then extract.

-STEP 1: Open your vs code terminal (ctrl + j)
+STEP 2: Open your extracted folder at VS code.
+Type "npm start" in the terminal (ctrl + j).

-STEP 2: At the terminall, type "npm start"

 STEP 3: Locate the port by typing on your browser "localhost:3000", Then you will see your code running :>

+If error occured.
+Do this:

+1. Delete the package-lock.json and node_modules
+2. Reinstall this files by typing "npm i" on the terminal.
+3. After that, try typing "npm start"
+4. If the code gives you the localhost port, run it now in the browser typing "localhost: 3000"
+NOTE: Make sure that there is no existing port like this in the browser.